Aeva/mollytime/README.md

  - Your operating system.
 The stock Linux kernel shipped in the Fedora distrobution seems fine.

  - Virtual synthesizers.
-MollyTime currently uses TiMidity++ as a fallback for development when no valid device is found, but TiMidity++ introduces unplayable latency into the system.
+TiMidity++ is known to introduce significant latency.

  - Your hardware.
 The touch screen I have happens to be fine, but I can't make this guarantee for all hardware.